Who We Are

-While one might think that Cam’s full-time job is as a fishing guide, he actually planted his roots on the island two years ago and works during “daylight” as a real estate agent with Great Point Properties.
+While one might think that Cam’s full-time job is as a fishing guide, he works during “daylight” as a real estate agent at Fisher Real Estate.
 Be careful when working with Cam though- he’ll probably steer your towards homes that are closest to the fishing grounds and don’t try get his attention in the morning because that is his favorite time to be on the water.
 You’ll also quickly find that Cam loves any water based activity- especially frozen water based activities.
 In the winter time, Cam trades his boat in for a pair of skates and a hockey stick.
 He both plays and coaches actively.
 That being said, Cam makes sure to fish 12 months a year and has recently discovered the freshwater fishing on the island and is (pardon the pun) hooked…

-There is no question that Cam’s happiness, (which leads to his general happiness and energy) can be traced to the support of his lovely wife Julie, perfect daughter Neely, and of course his dog Bass!
+There is no question that Cam’s happiness, (which leads to his general happiness and energy) can be traced to the support of his lovely wife Julie, three daughters, and of course his dogs Bass and Albie!

 Cam grew up in New Canaan, CT and honed his fishing skills in the ponds focusing on large mouth bass.
 Cam migrated north to Newport and attended St. George’s School, where he would intermix schoolwork with a lot of Striped Bass Fishing.
 Cam then attended Colby College and one of his most memorable fishing experiences was fishing the Kennebec River and catching a large Brown trout on one cast and a keeper Striped bass on the next.